QuiltMC/developer-wiki/wiki/versions/1.19/getting_started/setup/markdown/setup.md

 ## Setting Up your Workspace

-While you could create your own template, cloning the [official template mod](https://github.com/QuiltMC/quilt-template-mod) might be a bit simpler.
+While you could create your own template, using the [official template mod](https://github.com/QuiltMC/quilt-template-mod) might be a bit simpler.

 You can either clone the template with the [git command `clone`](https://git-scm.com/docs/git-clone), or download the